WeR-stats/workshops/setup_cloud_machine_data_science/README.md

    <a name="testing-the-r-stack"/>

 ### Testing the R stack
-If you're eager to watch some beauty about what you can do with $Shiny$ in a few lines of code, spend the next hour ...
-Otherwise, jump to the next section and finish installing all the R goodies.

 There is a repository on the [WeR GiHub](https://github.com/WeR-stats) website called [shinyapps](https://github.com/WeR-stats/shinyapps).
 At the time of writing these notes, there's at least one app (subfolder) called [uk_petitions](https://github.com/WeR-stats/shinyapps/tree/master/uk_petitions) that lets you easily download all data regarding any of  the [petitions](https://petition.parliament.uk/petitions) created under the current UK government, and then draw a [choropleth map](https://gisgeography.com/choropleth-maps-data-classification/) of the provenance of the corresponding subscribers using the [leaflet](http://rstudio.github.io/leaflet/) package.

 If you still haven't installed any package, besides *shiny* and *rmarkdown*, let's install the ones needed for the app to run correctly.
 We first need to install some system dependencies though.